Free Consultation (215) 709-6940

 In New York, you might be familiar with your state’s “no-fault” insurance rules.
 Under these rules, you cannot sue an at-fault driver unless you have “serious injuries.”
 These rules also require you to have $50,000 of coverage for your accident to cover you and others in your car.

-In Pennsylvania, we also have a no-fault system, but it has some choice in the matter.
-Our base requirement is only $5,000 for medical coverage for yourself, so your New York insurance should be plenty.
-Additionally, we have a different threshold that allows lawsuits when you have serious injuries or when other circumstances are met (such as the at-fault driver entering into ARD for drunk driving that caused your crash).
-We also have an option that allows you to opt out of this “limited tort” system and have a “full tort” policy so that you can sue any time.
+Pennsylvania also has a no-fault system, but drivers have some choice in the matter.
+The base requirement is only $5,000 for medical coverage for yourself, so your New York insurance should be plenty.
+Additionally, Pennsylvania has a different threshold that allows lawsuits when you have serious injuries or when other circumstances are met (such as the at-fault driver entering into ARD for drunk driving that caused your crash).
+Pennsylvania also has an option that allows you to opt out of this “limited tort” system and have a “full tort” policy so that you can sue at any time.

-There are often complex ways that insurance policies work when you cross state lines, but your NY policy should meet the standards required for a Pennsylvania policy, reducing the hassle.
+There are often complex ways that insurance policies work when you cross state lines, but your New York policy should meet the standards required for a Pennsylvania policy, reducing the hassle.

 Injuries at Work

-If you were injured while working, the laws in New York allow you to sue your employer if there were certain violations.
+If you were injured while working, New York law allows you to sue your employer for certain violations.
 Under Pennsylvania law, you usually cannot sue your employer, even if they violated safety laws.
 Instead, you would have to use Workers’ Compensation or file an injury lawsuit against a third party.
-Again, most cases involve situations where a lawsuit would be blocked in both states, so the state it was filed in does not change many cases, and our lawyers can help you find relevant third-party defendants to sue if you were hurt at work in Pennsylvania.
+Again, most cases involve situations where a lawsuit would be blocked in both states, so the state where it was filed may not change.
+Our lawyers can help you find relevant third-party defendants to sue if you were hurt at work in Pennsylvania.

 Statute of Limitations